Marry me chicken is a delectable dish featuring tender chicken breasts in a creamy, flavorful sauce with tangy sundried tomatoes and nutty parmesan.

 Add the boneless skinless chicken breasts, all-purpose flour, salt, and black pepper to a large zip-top bag.
 Seal the bag and shake to fully coat the chicken with the flour and seasonings.
 Remove the coated chicken breast from the bag, being sure to shake off any excess flour, and set the chicken on a plate.
 Discard the bag and excess flour.

 In a large 12-inch skillet, on medium-high heat, add the olive oil.
-Once the oil and skillet are hot, add the chicken breasts (be sure to shake off any excess flour from the chicken before placing them into the hot skillet) and cook for 5-7 minutes on each side or until golden brown.
+Once the oil and skillet are hot, add the chicken breasts and cook for 5-7 minutes on each side or until golden brown.
 You may need to cook your chicken in two batches to avoid overcrowding your skillet.
-Once all the chicken has been browned, remove the chicken from the skillet and place it on a plate and set aside.
+Once all the chicken has been browned, remove the chicken from the skillet and set aside on a clean plate.

 Wipe out any remaining oil and overly browned flour from the skillet using a dry paper towel.
 This is especially important if you had to cook your chicken in 2 batches.

-Turn the heat to medium and add the butter, chopped sweet yellow onion, diced sundried tomatoes, minced garlic, Italian seasoning, and red pepper flakes.
-Stir to combine and cook for 2-3 minutes or until the onions are tender.
+Turn the heat to medium and add the butter, chopped sweet yellow onion, diced sun-dried tomatoes, minced garlic, fresh thyme leaves, and red pepper flakes.
+Stir to combine and cook for 1-2 minutes or until the onions are tender.

 Notes